 Module M5 Semester 1 Duration of module 1 semester Type of module Compulsory Courses included in the module Business Communication Essentials Intercultural Management How frequently is the module offered Each semester Admission requirements Business Communication Essentials: Advanced command of the English language.
 Level Bachelor Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.
 Responsible professor/ module coordinator Prof. Yoany Beldarrain, Ph.D.
-Office: 5-116, Tel.: 07121 271 3101 yoany.beldarrain@reutlingen-university.de Name of lecturer See course descriptions Language of instruction English Credits (ECTS) 4 Total workload 120 hours (60 hours lecture time, 60 hours independent study) Contact hours per week (SWS) 4 hours Examination/ type of Business Communication Essentials (50%): Assessments consist of verbal and written continuous assessments (CA). assessment Intercultural Management (50%): Project work (PA) Weighting of grade within overall programme 4/157 Learning outcomes The objective of this module is that students become familiar with the principles of written and oral business communication and increase their understanding of the principles of business collaboration, especially in intercultural contexts.
-After the successful completion of this module, students will have developed the following competencies: Professional competencies: Students will improve their English language skills, while increasing their knowledge of basic business terminology Students will demonstrate best practices for business communication skills Students will improve their ability to recognize and explain culturally related behaviour and business phenomena, to deal with intercultural challenges in business and to make recommendation on culture-oriented management decisions.
-M ethodological competencies: • Students will analyze and discuss different business topics using appropriate vocabulary. • Students will become familiar with the 'critical incident technique' (a qualitative research methodology in social sciences).
-Sc ocial competencies: • Students will interact in English for various purposes and with different types of audiences. • Students will improve their intercultural teamworking skills (cf. intercultural working groups).
-Pe ersonal competencies: • Students will improve self-confidence using spoken and written English for different purposes, including business situations. • Students will develop a better awareness of their own cultural profile as well as their individual strengths and weaknesses in intercultural business situations.
+Office: 5-116, Tel.: 07121 271 3101 yoany.beldarrain@reutlingen-university.de Name of lecturer See course descriptions Language of instruc- English Credits (ECTS) 4 Total workload 120 hours (60 hours lecture time, 60 hours independent study) Contact hours per week (SWS) 4 hours Examination/ type of assessment Business Communication Essentials (50%): Continuous assessments (CA) consisting of a formal business presentation and final paper.
+Active participation and attendance are required.
+All continuous assessments and topics are determined at the semester/course level.
+Intercultural Management (50%): Project work (PA) Weighting of grade within overall programme 4/157 Learning outcomes The objective of this module is that students become familiar with the principles of written and oral business communication and increase their understanding of the principles of business collaboration, especially in intercultural contexts.
+After the successful completion of this module, students will have developed the following competencies: Professional competencies: Students will improve their English language skills, while increasing their knowledge of basic business terminology Students will demonstrate best practices for business communication skills

+Students will improve their ability to recognize and explain culturally related behaviour and business phenomena, to deal with intercultural challenges in business and to make recommendation on culture-oriented management decisions.
+Methodological competencies: Students will analyze and discuss different business topics using appropriate vocabulary.
+Students will become familiar with the 'critical incident technique' (a qualitative research methodology in social sciences).
+Social competencies: Students will interact in English for various purposes and with different types of audiences.
+Students will improve their intercultural teamworking skills (cf. intercultural working groups).
+Personal competencies: Students will improve self-confidence using spoken and written English for different purposes, including business situations.
+Students will develop a better awareness of their own cultural profile as well as their individual strengths and weaknesses in intercultural business situations.